maroskukan/packer-cookbook/README.md

 PACKER_BUILD_TYPE - set the type of build that was used to create the machine PACKER_HTTP_ADDR - set to the address of the http server for file transfer (if used)

+### Contextual variables

+It is worth noting some [contextual variables](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/contextual-variables) that can be used during the build.

 ## Provisioners